Linuxfabrik/monitoring-plugins/check-plugins/axenita-stats/README.md

 usage: axenita-stats [-h] [-V] [--always-ok] [--insecure] [--no-proxy]
                      [--test TEST] [--timeout TIMEOUT] [--url URL]

-With this plugin you can track some values of the Axenita application.
+Monitors the health and performance of an Axenita/Achilles installation by querying four API endpoints: ReadModel state, active user sessions, build information, and maintenance mode status.
+Alerts if any endpoint returns an error, if the ReadModel initialization is incomplete, or if maintenance mode is active.

 options:
   -h, --help         show this help message and exit -V, --version      show program's version number and exit --always-ok        Always returns OK.
-  --insecure         This option explicitly allows to perform "insecure" SSL
+  --insecure         This option explicitly allows insecure SSL connections.
-                     connections.
-Default: False
   --no-proxy         Do not use a proxy.
-Default: False --test TEST        For unit tests.
+  --test TEST        For unit tests.
 Needs "path-to-stdout-file,path-to-
                      stderr-file,expected-retc".
   --timeout TIMEOUT  Network timeout in seconds.
 Default: 3 (seconds)